Culture is big business here.

 Citizens in Metro Denver support arts and culture through the Scientific and Cultural Facilities District (SCFD), a voter-approved sales tax earmarking one cent of every $10 in retail sales to support art, culture, and scientific organizations in the seven-county Metro Denver region.
 A national model for funding culture, the SCFD distributes $40 million annually to 300 arts and culture organizations.

-Denver's arts and cultural community created $1.76 billion in economic activity in 2011, an 18.4 percent increase over 2009, according to the Colorado Business Committee for the Arts (CBCA).
-Over 14.6 million Coloradans and other visitors attended cultural events in 2011.
+Denver's arts and cultural community created $1.76 billion in economic activity in 2012, an 18.4 percent increase over 2011, according to the Colorado Business Committee for the Arts (CBCA).
+Over 14.6 million Coloradans and other visitors attended cultural events in 2012, a 30 percent increase over the previous year.
 Recent venue expansions and construction of new facilities further illustrates the vibrancy of Metro Denver's cultural scene:

 - A $91 million expansion of the Denver Art Museum, designed by world-famous architect Daniel Libeskind, was completed in 2006.
 The visually stunning Frederic C. Hamilton building increased the museum's gallery space by 40 percent, providing additional areas for special exhibits and increased space for permanent collections.